jesse-gonzalez/cloud-native-calm/docs/walkthroughs/database/mongodb-enterprise-operator.md

       s3BucketName: test-bucket
 ```

-## Requirement: Reporting of service usage
+### Requirement: Reporting of service usage

 - Demo:
   - [Manual] Show MongoDB OpsManager UI to Connect to Deployment and see Realtime Usage

-TODO:
-- [] Determine Observability Options (i.e., Prometheus/Grafana)
-- [] Alternatively Import all clusters to Rancher UI

-## Requirement: Create Incidents
+### Requirement: Create Incidents

 - Demo:
   - [Manual] Show ServiceNow Plug-In and Calm Blueprint Integration
   - [Manual] Show MongoDB OpsManager Integrations for Custom Webhooks and possible X-Play Scenarios [OPT]

-TODO:
-- [] See if Chris Nelson can handle, also review alternatives

-- CHEATSHEET:

-## Requirement: Messaging to users to communicate submitted / completed requests
+### Requirement: Messaging to users to communicate submitted / completed requests

 - Demo:
   - [Manual] Show Pre,Post Output for Each Action (email not include)

-TODO:
-- [] See if Chris Nelson can handle, also review alternatives - like x-play/webhook notifs?

-## Requirement: Tracking against containers for users and teams
+### Requirement: Tracking against containers for users and teams

 - Demo:
   - [Manual] Show Mongo Team/User usage for Mongo
   - [Manual] Show Scenarios with Rancher, Kubecost, Kubernetes Dashboard

-TODO:
+## Production Best Practice Notes

+- Best Practice Notes:
+  - Single Instance of Ops Manager for all MongoDBs
+  - One Operator PER Kubernetes Namespace
+  - One Kubernetes Namespace per OpsManager Organization
+  - One ConfigMap per MongoDB Instance
+  - Map Internal to External DNS names with TLS [OPT]
-- [] Review alternatives with Chris Nelson
+  - Enable TLS with Cert-Manager [OPT]
-- [] Review Options to track container usage overall - Rancher, Kubecost, Kubernetes Dashboard????
+  - Enable Authentication using MongoDBUsers CRD and K8s Secrets (or Vault Alternative) [OPT]
+  - Enable LDAP AuthN/Z [OPT]
+  - Set Resource Contraints for all
+  - Configure NodeAffinity if there are specialized workload / placement contstraints
+  - Configure Multiple Mount Points.
+Mount Point == PVC.
+Each PVC can be expanded on Demand
+  - Setup NodeAffinity and PodAffinity Accordingly based on Node Selector Labels

 ## References